minhok1/technical-interview-prep/Approaches.md

 - Adjacency list is usually stored in an object with key as the source and the value as the edges FROM that key node to other nodes.
 - After creating the adjacency list, run DFS on the each of the nodes starting with the one with 0 in-degree (found during the adjacency list formation) -> nodes found along it are inserted first, then the node itself. (e.g. if DFS goes 1 -> 3 -> 5, stack goes 5, 3, 1 so that 5 is at the bottom of the stack).
 These nodes are stored in "visited" so that they're skipped if seen later.
 - Pop the stack and return (bottom of the stack is the last)
 - In-degree means the number of adjacent nodes.
 YOU ALWAYS START TOPOSORT WITH A NODE OF IN-DEGREE 0!!
-That way, you can check if there's a cycle in topolotical sort.
+That way, you can check if there's a cycle in topological sort.
 If the total length of the stack at the end doesn't match the number of nodes given initially, that means there was a cycle somewhere because we haven't added.
 If there's no node with in-degree of 0, then that means there is a cycle.
 - But we use in-degree only for Kahn's algorithm, which is BFS.
 Don't get this confused with the DFS toposort.
 - So for DFS toposort, I can:
   - Make a graph